-The GNSS analysis software requires the following a priori information for each station: station coordinates, antenna and receiver equipment type, center offsets phase for antenna, and the vector from the station monument to the reference point on the antenna.
-These metadata are kept up-todate by SOPAC and are managed through the Oracle database.
+The GNSS analysis software requires the following a priori information for each station: station coordinates, antenna and receiver equipment type, phase center offsets for antenna, and the vector from the station monument to the reference point on the antenna.
+These metadata are kept up-to-date by SOPAC and are managed through its Oracle database.
 JPL retrieves this information from an XML file generated from the database and placed in the SOPAC archive for retrieval via http.
-A priori values for hydrostatic and wet delays are extracted
+A priori values for hydrostatic and wet delays are extracted from the GPT2w model (Boehm, 2015).